 This technology is often part of fleet management systems, so you can measure parameters that impact fuel costs and usage.

 For example, harsh driving habits and over-utilized vehicles waste a lot of fuel.
-The CalAmp Application can help you monitor driver behavior and create asset utilization alerts that notify you if a particular vehicle needs maintenance or is due for service.
+The CalAmp iOn can help you monitor driver behavior and create asset utilization alerts that notify you if a particular vehicle needs maintenance or is due for service.
 It also notifies you about vehicle idle times (another fuel wastage factor) so that you can take measures to improve fuel economy.

 7. Temperature monitoring